newjersey/innovation.nj.gov/content/_projects/transgender-hub.md

 ### Impact \+ Metrics

 * For the first time, transgender New Jerseyans have a government resource dedicated to simplifying critical services and no longer need to spend hours visiting multiple sites.
-* As of March 2025, the Transgender Information Hub has been visited more than 90,000 times and connected these visitors to critical information and services.
+* As of August 2025, the Transgender Information Hub has been visited more than 118,000 times and connected these visitors to critical information and services.

 ### Status